 These texts may be referred to during the course.
 Please note that this list is not necessarily exhaustive, and further readings may be given in lectures.
-Be careful of using these texts for general work given that much content in the first two books listed below are outdated due to the proclamation of the Children's Act 38 of 2005:
+Be careful of using outdated texts for general work. :

-- CJ Davel Introduction to Child Law in South Africa (2000), Juta & Co: Cape Town. - JA Robinson et al The Law of Children and Young Persons in South Africa (1997), Butterworths: Durban (available on RU library electronic resources). - B Clark (ed) Family Law Service (1998), Butterworths: Durban (available on RU library electronic resources) - CJ Davel & AM Skelton (ed) Commentary on the Children's Act (2007), Juta: Cape Town2 - L Schafer The Law of Access to Children (2007) Lexisnexis: Durban - JA Robinson et al Family Law (2008) 3 ed Printing Things: Potchefstroom (only chapter 12)
+- T Boezaart (ed) Child Law in South Africa (2009) Juta: Cape Town. - JA Robinson et al The Law of Children and Young Persons in South Africa (1997), Butterworths: Durban (available on RU library electronic resources). - B Clark (ed) Family Law Service (1998), Butterworths: Durban (available on RU library electronic resources) - CJ Davel & AM Skelton (ed) Commentary on the Children's Act (2007), Juta: Cape Town2 - L Schafer The Law of Access to Children (2007) LexisNexis: Durban

 On occasion, students may also be referred to journal articles on aspects of the course content.
 These may be found in the library (where indicated, students will be able to access journal articles electronically).
-Students are encouraged to utilise all the available library resources and to familiarise themselves with the relevant texts on the Law of Persons by browsing through the shelves in the library and visiting electronic resources such as Hein-on-Line and JSTOR.
+Students are encouraged to utilise all the available library resources and to familiarise themselves with the relevant texts on the Law of Persons by browsing through the shelves in the library and visiting electronic resources such as Heinon-Line and JSTOR.